 The table will automatically size itself to fit the dimensions of your text, images, or links.
 You can resize the table by dragging any of the borders of your table.

 Modify the table by right-clicking on a cell or group of cells.
-From the right-click menu, you can merge cells, split cells, add and remove rows/columns, clear table contents, or delete the table.
+From the right-click menu, you can merge cells, split cells, adjust the cell text's vertical alignment (top, middle, bottom), add and remove rows/columns, clear table contents, or delete the table.

 Track history and restore historical versions